-The Rental Repair Program will allow for reimbursement of housing repair costs up to \$50,000 per eligible structure incurred by property owners prior to the submission of their application for additional repair and rehabilitation assistance, whichever is earlier.
+The Rental Repair Reimbursement Program will allow for reimbursement of housing repair costs up to \$50,000 per eligible structure incurred by property owners.
 Reimbursement awards are based on a Damage Repair Verification (DRV), provided by the Damage Assessor (DA) using Xactimate pricing software.
-Reimbursement awards may be provided as stand-alone awards or as part of a rehabilitation award.
 ORR recognizes that certain costs, such as those associated with elevation, do not have a comparable value in Xactimate.
 In such cases, the Special Case Panel (SCP) will convene and make a cost eligibility determination.